 Bearings for such applications must operate at high loads and low speeds, and it is under these conditions that the self-lubricating properties of PTFE are at maximum.
-This factor, together with its no stick-slip and anti-weathering characteristics, is the principle reason why PTFE has proved to be so successful as a slide bearing material.
+This factor, together with its no stick-slip and anti-weathering characteristics, is the principal reason why PTFE has proved to be so successful as a slide-bearing material.

-• Graphite sliding on stainless steel.
-Graphite is normally used where the sliding surface is at high temperature.
+- Graphite sliding on stainless steel.
+Graphite is normally used where the sliding surface is at a high temperature.
 It can be used at up to 500°C.

-• The costs of a construction can be reduced by designing for expansion rather than strain.
+• The costs of construction can be reduced by designing for expansion rather than strain.

 ingress of dirt.

 DESIGN / SELECTION

 We offer a specialist service based on many years of experience in designing and applying slide bearings.
 Low friction slide plates with a coefficient of friction less than 0.1 are available.
 They are designed specifically for the loads and movements required.
 The standard slide plate assemblies SLB01 to SLB10 (pages 4-6) are designed

 • SLB01 to SLB04 (page 4) use 3mm thick PTFE bonded to an 8mm thick backing plate.
 Bonded PTFE bearings are the least expensive type of slide